FrancescBars/Files-on-Automorphism-Quotient-Curves/ReadMathematica.md

-Here we present a direct way by use of Magma to compute a canonical model for a quotient modular curve and after having it, call to the Automorphism instruction on Magma in order to compute its automorphism group.
+Here we present a direct way for computing a canonical model for a quotient modular curve using Magma.
+Then we use the model to compute the order of automorphism group over finite field.
+Note that the modular form we use here to compute the canonical models may not appear in the Jacobian decomposition over \mathbb{Q} (whereas the modular forms we used to construct the canonical models in Mathematica files, appear in the Jacobian decomposition over \mathbb{Q}).

 We deal this with the example of $X_0(115)/\langle w_{23}\rangle$.